andreagillespie/DNMT1i/README.md

 Nanopore_250821: Initial nanopore sequencing n=3 for just WT-DMSO & -DNMT1i conditions.

 Nanopore_251013: Top up nanopore sequencing of just WT-DNMT1i condition, n=4.

+RNAseq_210108: Original RNAseq performed in 4 conditions w/ n=3, initially processed and analysed by EYNL & NGB.
+My analysis consisted of re-aligning and processing the data with an editing-aware alignment to account for ADAR editing of reads particularly in intergenic regions and mintRNAs.